wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "sendNotification"

-    This operation sends a notification (e-mail) to the list or recipients defined in the request.
+    This operation sends a notification (email) to the list or recipients defined in the request.

     <table>
         <tr>